Banjo Brothers Waterproof Backpack Review

 There are a few design nuances that take some getting used to, but overall the design is incredibly easy to use.
 So easy, in fact, that it received the highest score in this category.
 Added features like reflective piping and strips, zippered pockets, and loops to attach bike lights help to corroborate this rating.

-With an MSRP of $80, this is a very competitively priced pannier, especially considering that it also doubles as a backpack.
+This is a very competitively priced pannier, especially considering that it also doubles as a backpack.
 While it wasn't our favorite backpack style pannier design, it is a great bag for less than half the price of the award-winning Ortlieb Vario.
 No doubt a tremendous value.

 If you've seen or used a Banjo Brothers bag before, you know that they have a quality you can feel.
 This bag is rugged, durable, and built to get used.
 With ample storage, quick securement, and a comfortable design, it just might be the best value in our backpack pannier lineup.
 So if you're looking for an affordable bike bag that can handle your daily carry both on and off your bike, this is the pannier for you.